Home | Flowers | Birds | Animals | Trees | Fungus | The Seasons | Books

 This bushy plant is used to add a bitter flavour to drinks, as in "dandelion and burdock".
 The roots were also used as a source of vitamin C to protect against colds and 'flu.

 It grows in a variety of habitats - by roadsides, in waste ground and in woodland.
+It always seems to attract plenty of insects in my garden.

 The flowers are reddish-purple and the fruits are hooked to attach to fur or clothing.
 The leaves are heart-shaped.